FAQ Health Professions

 Can the documents also be translated abroad?

-What can I submit as ID/proof of identity?
+Which document can I submit as proof of identity?

-I cannot present a current identity card, what can I do?
+I cannot present a current identity document, what can I do?

-If you do not have a current passport/ID card (recognised refugees), it is sufficient to present a German passport replacement (residence title with the note "Ausweisersatz").
+If you do not have a current passport or ID card (recognised refugees), you can present a German passport substitute (residence permit with the note ‘Ausweisersatz’).

 What do I have to consider when submitting a certificate of good conduct?

-Generally, current certificates of good conduct must be submitted from the countries in which one has stayed for a longer period of time (more than one year, not older than 3 months on the day the professional certificate was issued).
+You generally need current certificates of good conduct from the countries in which you have spent a longer period of time (more than one year).
+The certificates of good conduct must not be older than 3 months on the day the certificate of appointment is issued.

-I cannot present a certificate of good conduct from my home country, e.g. in the case of refugee applicants, what can I do?
+I cannot provide a certificate of good conduct from my home country.
+What can I do?

-In exceptional cases, we will accept an affidavit (via a notary) from the applicant stating that he/she is not guilty of any conduct which would render him/her unworthy or unreliable to practise as a health professional.
+In exceptional cases (e.g. for refugees), we will accept a sworn declaration (via a notary) that you have not been guilty of any behaviour that makes you unworthy or unreliable to practise the healthcare profession.

 Refugees from Syria:

-You can apply for your certificate of good conduct via the Syrian embassy in Berlin and, if necessary, by involving a representative; this also applies to those who have refused military service.
+You can apply for your certificate of good conduct via the Syrian embassy in Berlin and, if necessary, through a representative.
+This also applies to military conscientious objectors.

-Where do I get my German certificate of good conduct?
+Where can I get my German certificate of good conduct?

-You must apply for the official certificate of good conduct (document type OB) at the registration office responsible for your German place of residence (= city administration/city hall).
+You must apply for the official certificate of good conduct (document type OB) at your local registration office (city administration/town hall).

 Regierungspräsidium Stuttgart